RareSkills/learn-solidity/content/12-msgsender-and-address(this).md

 The issue is that we have no idea who is calling the function.

-Luckily, Solidity has a mechanism to identify who is calling the smart contract: **msg.sender**.
-Msg.sender returns the address of who is invoking the smart contract function.
+Luckily, Solidity has a mechanism to identify who is calling the smart contract: **msg.sender**. msg.sender returns the address of who is invoking the smart contract function.

 Try out the following code in remix: